Jewels of James VI and I: Ruby buttons and Elizabeth of Bohemia

 James VI and I wearing the Three Brothers jewel, Nationalmuseum, Gripsholm Castle.

 When Princess Elizabeth, later Queen of Bohemia, was at York in June 1603, on her way from Scotland, James VI sent her a chain of pearls (which presumably had belonged to Elizabeth I).
 Elizabeth swopped the pearls with her mother, Anna of Denmark, for a set of ruby buttons.
 These ruby buttons may be the four-leafed roses of rubies depicted on a portrait of Elizabeth at the National Maritime Museum at Greenwich.
+Elizabeth was sent to live at Coombe Abbey, near Coventry, and in 1607 her father sent her a jewel consisting of a diamond, a ruby, and a pendant pearl.

-Years later, Elizabeth gave the set of ruby buttons to her maid of honour Frances Tyrrell.
+James wore a black suit and a "diamond in his hatte of a wonderfull greate value" at her wedding in 1613.
+Afterwards, Elizabeth gave the set of ruby buttons to her maid of honour Frances Tyrrell.
 Tyrrell left Elizabeth's service in 1615 and travelled to London.
 King James discovered that she had a set of ruby studded buttons which Elizabeth had given to her, was displeased, and made enquiries.
 Elizabeth explained in a letter to Ralph Winwood that she had given Tyrrell the buttons in recompense for her service.
 Elizabeth offered to take the buttons back and give Tyrrell the money instead.
 Her master of household, Hans Meinhard von Schönberg, made the arrangements for Tyrrell to receive £300.
 George Calvert brought the buttons back to Heidelberg.
 Many years later, Elizabeth wrote to Frances, now Lady Broughton, at Marchweil, and mentioned the "business of the buttons".

 James was also unhappy to hear that Elizabeth had pawned a royal jewel with Jacob Harderet, to cover her expenses travelling to Heidelberg in 1613 and giving gifts to her many well-wishers.
 Before she left England, Elizabeth had sent some of Jacob Harderet's bills for the tokens given to her "affectionate friends" to Sir Julius Caesar, the Chancellor of the Exchequer, hoping that they would be allowed for payment by her father.

 It was reported in June 1620 that James VI had given jewels to the secretary Baron Dona, an envoy of Frederick V of the Palatinate, to be pledged to raise money.